Autocomplete Live Search Box using PHP, MySQL and Ajax

 autocomplete search in php

-Now you can select a city or you can enter a new city and submit the form.
-Verify if a new city is appearing in the suggestions.
+Now you can select a city and submit the form.

 php autocomplete textboxDownload Source Code